Targum -- A Multilingual New Testament Translation Corpus: Methodology

 \subsection{Data Acquisition and Processing}

-The construction of the corpus began with the aggregation of translations from a diverse set of sources, including 12 online biblical libraries and one preexisting digital corpus (eBible).
-Our selection strategy was twofold: we identified well-known, large-scale aggregators (e.g., Bible Gateway, Bible Hub) to ensure broad coverage, and supplemented these with language-specific repositories (e.g., \texttt{bibliepolskie.pl} for Polish, \texttt{laparola.net} for Italian) to achieve deep coverage in our target languages.
+The construction of the corpus began with the aggregation of translations from a diverse set of sources, including \data{num_online_sources} online biblical libraries and one preexisting digital corpus.
+The latter comprises translations published by eBible.org \cite{akerman2023ebible}, which we sourced from its public GitHub repository; in our source table (Table~\ref{tab:source_counts}) these appear under the \textit{ebible.org} site.
+We identified well-known, large-scale aggregators (e.g., Bible Gateway, Bible Hub) to ensure broad coverage, and supplemented these with language-specific repositories (e.g., \texttt{bibliepolskie.pl} for Polish, \texttt{laparola.net} for Italian) to achieve deep coverage in our target languages.
 The acquisition pipeline consists of three stages.

-First, an \textit{indexer} inventories all available translations on each source website, capturing metadata such as source-specific identifiers and translation names.
-This creates a stable, timestamped snapshot of each site's collection, providing a clear basis for the subsequent steps.
+First, an \textit{indexer} inventories all available translations on each source website, capturing metadata such as source-specific identifiers and translation names, producing a stable, timestamped snapshot of each site's collection.

 Second, a \textit{scraper} uses this index to download the full text of each translation, caching the raw source files (e.g., HTML or JSON) for each of the New Testament's 260 chapters without modification.
-This separation ensures that parsing logic can be iteratively refined offline, which prevents repeated requests to the source websites and guarantees reproducibility.
+Separating download from parsing allows iterative refinement of extraction logic offline, prevents repeated requests to source websites, and guarantees reproducibility.

 Third, a \textit{parser} processes the cached files to extract verse-level text.
 A key challenge at this stage is the structural variation in verse notation.
 While many translations align to a simple one-to-one mapping, more dynamic versions often introduce non-standard segments (e.g., 6a, 6b) or consolidated ranges (e.g., 6--8).
-Our parser is designed to handle this complexity.
-The final output is stored in two formats: a simple TSV file for rapid processing, and a structured JSON file that preserves the detailed verse segmentation.
+Our parser handles these cases.
+The final output is stored as a newline-delimited JSON file (JSONL) that preserves the detailed verse segmentation; the structure of these files is documented in Appendix~\ref{sec:appendix_hierarchy}.